-EERI’s Student Awards Committee is excited to offer its Annual Student Paper Competitions.
-These competitions encourage the active involvement of students in earthquake engineering and the earthquake hazards community and allow emerging experts to share their research.
-The prize for each winner is a trip to the EERI Annual Meeting, recognition during the Institute’s Awards Ceremony, and the opportunity to meet and network with peers and experts in the field.
+EERI’s Student Awards Committee is excited to offer its annual Graduate Student Paper Award from Earthquake Spectra.
+This competition encourages the active involvement of students in earthquake engineering and the earthquake hazards community and allows emerging experts to share their research.
+The prize is a trip to the EERI Annual Meeting, recognition during the Institute’s Awards Ceremony, and the opportunity to meet and network with peers and experts in the field.

-The following changes were made in January 2018 to (1) encourage graduate student researchers to publish their high-quality work in Earthquake Spectra, (2) ensure that other research team members are properly credited for their contribution to the work, and (3) align more with current interdisciplinary earthquake engineering research trends.
+Since January 2018, papers with graduate student first authors published in each volume of Earthquake Spectra have been eligible for the competition.
+This (1) encourages graduate student researchers to publish their high-quality work in Earthquake Spectra, (2) ensures that other research team members are properly credited for their contribution to the work, and (3) aligns more with current interdisciplinary earthquake engineering research trends.

 - Papers will be submitted to Earthquake Spectra for possible publication.
 The submitted papers may have any number of authors, but the first author must be a graduate student researcher at the time of first submission.
 The submitted paper will undergo the normal peer-review process.

-- Each year (i.e., each volume of Earthquake Spectra), the preceding published papers will be collected by the managing editor, and then reviewed by the Student Awards Committee to determine which paper(s) will win the graduate student paper award for that year.
-For example, the 2020 winning paper will be chosen from papers published in Volume 36 of Earthquake Specta, for which the first author was a graduate student researcher at the time of first submission.
+- Each year (i.e., each volume of Earthquake Spectra), the published papers will be collected by the managing editor and staff, and reviewed by the Student Awards Committee to determine which paper(s) will win the graduate student paper award for that year.
+For example, the 2025 winning paper will be chosen from papers published in Volume 41 of Earthquake Specta, for which the first author was a graduate student researcher at the time of first submission.

 - Do not submit a paper for the competition.
 If your paper was published in Earthquake Spectra and qualifies, it will be reviewed by the Student Awards Committee for the award.